ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 First step: define a type for a matrix
 --------------------------------------

-A matrix can be seen as a table of numbers, which we could encode as follows
+A matrix can be seen as a table of numbers, which we could encode as

 ```agda
 data MatrixOfNumbers (A : Set) : Set where